tolicodes/articles/outlines/api-scraping.md

-Abstract: this will be a complete guide to deal
+Abstract: this will be a complete guide to dealing with API Scraping based on my framework

 - Intro: Why API scraping is not as easy as it seems
   - Rate Limiting